mechaot/swice/README.md

 <code>return_val</code> is an integer wich will be returned when invoking <code>inline()</code>

 In order to find out if the given code has already been used (and therefore compiled) a hash is calculated from the generated interface and code.
 If the temporary library is already present, it will just be loaded and not recompiled.
-Recompiling can be forced ba setting the flag <code>recompile</code>.
+Recompiling can be forced by setting the flag <code>recompile</code>.
 If you change additional libraries, headers or source files without altering the code or interface, the hash algorithm will not notice.
 Setting <code>recompile</code> to True will help.
-If the <code>extracode</code> is changed, the hash will change because it is simply copied into the main c-file.
+If the <code>extracode</code> is changed, the hash will change because it is simply copied into the main C-file.

+By the way:
+Integer Arrays are mapped to stdint.h -types (e.g. uint8_t instead of unsigned char)

 "__g" is a forbidden identifier for your c-code and variable names.